heyitscesar/HDR-Brightness-Control/documentation/readme.md

 # Adaptive Monitor Brightness UI & Server

 A modern, full-stack application to control and fine-tune an adaptive brightness service for multiple monitors.
-It consists of a responsive React/TypeScript frontend and a powerful Node.js backend with a robust DDC/CI control system.
+It consists of a responsive React/TypeScript frontend and a powerful Node.js backend, packaged as a desktop application with Electron.

 ## Features

 -   **Robust DDC/CI Control:** The backend intelligently uses the best available tool to control monitor brightness.
 It prioritizes `Monitorian.exe` and automatically falls back to `ControlMyMonitor.exe` if needed.
 -   **Multi-Monitor Support:** View and manage all connected displays from a single dashboard.
 -   **UI-Based Device Mapping:** The settings UI lets you detect and select the correct device ID for whichever control tool is active, eliminating manual configuration.
+-   **Reliable Connection Handshake:** The application uses Electron's IPC to securely establish a connection between the frontend and backend, eliminating race conditions.
--   **Resilient Real-Time Connection:** The application automatically attempts to reconnect if the server connection is lost, using an exponential backoff strategy to ensure stability.
+-   **Resilient Real-Time Updates:** The UI automatically attempts to reconnect its WebSocket if the server connection is lost, using an exponential backoff strategy.
--   **Graceful Fallback (Demo Mode):** If the backend server is not running, the UI loads with sample data, allowing you to explore its features.
+-   **Graceful Fallback (Demo Mode):** If the backend server is not running or fails to connect, the UI loads with sample data, allowing you to explore its features.
 -   **State Persistence:** All your settings are saved to a `server/config.json` file, so your configuration is preserved across restarts.
--   **Resilient Connectivity:** The application automatically handles port conflicts by trying a series of fallback ports (3001-3006).
--   **Clear Error Feedback:** If the backend fails to control a monitor, a clear error message is displayed directly on the UI.

 ## How It Works

-This project is composed of a Node.js backend and a React frontend, now wrapped in an **Electron** desktop application shell.
+This project is composed of a Node.js backend and a React frontend, wrapped in an **Electron** desktop application shell.

 ### Backend (Node.js)

 The backend (`/server` directory) is the core of the operation.
-It is now launched automatically as a background process by the main Electron application.
+It is launched automatically as a background process by the main Electron application.
 1.  **DDC/CI Abstraction:** On startup, a dedicated module checks for `Monitorian.exe` in the system PATH.
 If not found, it checks for `ControlMyMonitor.exe` in the `/server` directory.
 All brightness control commands are routed through this module.
 2.  **State Management:** It discovers monitors and creates/loads a `config.json` file to persist settings.
 3.  **Real-Time Communication:** It runs an Express.js server for API calls and a WebSocket server for pushing live data to the UI.